Advanced Energy Industries (NASDAQ:AEIS) Rating Lowered to Sell at ValuEngine

-In other news, EVP Thomas O. Mcgimpsey sold 3,354 shares of Advanced Energy Industries stock in a transaction on Thursday, August 13th.
+In other news, CEO Yuval Wasserman sold 5,000 shares of the business’s stock in a transaction on Thursday, August 6th.
+The shares were sold at an average price of $76.13, for a total transaction of $380,650.00.
+Following the sale, the chief executive officer now directly owns 167,977 shares of the company’s stock, valued at $12,788,089.01.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Thomas O. Mcgimpsey sold 3,354 shares of the firm’s stock in a transaction on Thursday, August 13th.
 The stock was sold at an average price of $80.00, for a total value of $268,320.00.
-Following the completion of the transaction, the executive vice president now directly owns 40,899 shares in the company, valued at $3,271,920.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO Yuval Wasserman sold 5,000 shares of Advanced Energy Industries stock in a transaction on Thursday, August 6th.
-The shares were sold at an average price of $76.13, for a total value of $380,650.00.
-Following the completion of the transaction, the chief executive officer now owns 167,977 shares of the company’s stock, valued at $12,788,089.01.
+Following the completion of the transaction, the executive vice president now owns 40,899 shares of the company’s stock, valued at approximately $3,271,920.
 The disclosure for this sale can be found here.
-2.00% of the stock is currently owned by insiders.
+2.00% of the stock is currently owned by company insiders.

 Advanced Energy Industries, Inc, together with its subsidiaries, designs, manufactures, sells, and supports power conversion, measurement, and control solutions that transform electrical power into various usable forms.
 It offers process power solutions, including direct current (DC), pulsed DC, low frequency alternating current, high voltage, and radio frequency (RF) power supplies, as well as RF matching networks and remote plasma sources for reactive gas applications and RF instrumentation.